- 19 January 1973

 Once he had the Master's in his pocket, however, this sporting devotee made his keelboat debut as a trimmer, twice-winning the Swiss H-Boat Championship and finishing third in the 1995 World's.
 A little later, he joined Fast 2000, the Swiss team challenging for the 30th America's Cup, his talent having been spotted by Jochen Schümann.
 World Tour match racing events in 1998 and 1999 punctuated the Cup campaign before Nils was part of the push for the 1999 Louis Vuitton Cup in New Zealand.
 In 2000 and 2001, Nils sailed aboard the 'City of Geneva' in the sailing version of the Tour de France (now known as the Tour Voile).

 When Alinghi's America's Cup adventure began, Nils was naturally called to join the team as a sail trimmer and he went on to help the team win the 2003 Louis Vuitton Cup, and then, of course, the 31st and 32nd America's Cup.
-From 2006,.
-Nils has also been indulging his passion for kite-surfing, while he also races on the D35 circuit (as he has done since it was launched in 2004) and in the Extreme Sailing Series.
+From 2006.
+Nils has also been indulging his passion for kite-surfing, while he also races on the D35 circuit and in GC32.